 Speaking of clothes, the maximum load Brabantia say it can hold is 20 KG with 24 metres of drying space.
 In reality, people say it can accommodate a full 8KG load with ease.

 Another great thing about this you can retract it with one hand.
 And it also comes with a weatherproof metal covering case for when it's not in use.

 All in all, if you're looking for an outside wall-mounted airer, this one from Barabintina is hard to beat.

-This next design is definitely for inside use only and can be best descibed as a "Hanging Clothes Horse".
+This next clothes airer is definitely for inside use only and can be best descibed as a "Hanging Clothes Horse".

-The big selling point with this one is it fold flat (or 1.5" to be exact) against the wall when in not in use.
+The big selling point is it folds flat (or 1.5" to be exact) against the wall when it's not in use.

 The manufacturer doesn't provide a maximum weight.
 But users have happily reported hanging floor mats and rugs.
 You can expect to hang at least one pair of jeans from each stainless-steel bar.

 There's 19.5 feet of total drying space, which is less than other models on our list.
-However, if space is at a premium this is a great indoor airer.
+However, if space is at a premium this is a great size for an indoor airer.

-Want a drying rack that's sturdy, has a lot of space and is foldable?
+Want a wall mounted clothes drying rack that's sturdy, has lots of space and folds?
 Then you'll love this one from Aero.

 So you're likely to run out of space way before you place any serious strain on it.